gritzko/swarm-ron-docs/README.md

 Consider a JSON object
 `{"keyA":"valueA", "keyB":"valueB"}`.
 A RON frame for that object will have three ops: one frame header op and two key-value ops.
-In tabular form, that frame will look like:
+In tabular form, that frame may look like:
 ```
 type object         event           location value
 -----------------------------------------------------